maazh/ibm-watson-recommender-system/README.md

 # Recommendations with IBM

-#### This project aims to analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles they will possibly like.
+#### This project aims to analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles they may possibly like.

 <center>
 <img src="./data/ibm-watson.png" width="90%">
 </center>

-Your project is divided into the following tasks
+This project is divided into the following tasks

 I. Exploratory Data Analysis